hydrobeam/website/content/tech/iwd_arch.md

 ## Config

-Here's the config file you should place at `/var/lib/iwd/eduroam.8021x`:
+Here's the config file you should place at `/var/lib/iwd/eduroam.8021x`.
+Be sure to replace the `EAP-PEAP-Phase2-Identity`/`EAP-PEAP-Phase2-Password` fields!

 ```toml
 [Security]